 Give your pup a high-quality meal with Castor & Pollux Organix dry dog food.
 This USDA-certified organic food is made with organic chicken as its source of protein.
 It’s also rich in antioxidants and made with blueberries, flaxseed, and coconut oil for healthy digestion.
 Overall, it contains 3.5% crude fiber.

-Most dogs are crazy for the taste of Castor & Pollux Organix dog food.
+Most dogs are crazy about the taste of Castor & Pollux Organix dog food.
 Even picky pups seem to chow down with ease.
 The smell of the food is also appealing, according to reviewers.

 For some dogs, this diet isn’t the most beneficial for their digestive health.
 Some dogs experience more gas and stomach cramps when eating this diet.
 Some owners are also unsatisfied with the higher price of this product.